MEHRULZ/pdsnd_github/README.md

 BikeShare Project

 ### Description
-The BikeShare Project analyses the data collected from 3 cities to provide insights like most used stop, popular times of travel, demographics of travelers etc.
+The BikeShare Project analyses the data collected from 3 cities to provide insights like most used stop, popular times of travel, demographics of travelers

+### Types of Analysis
+time_stats
+station_stats
+user_stats
+trip_duration_stats

 ### Files used
 BikeShare.py